qenving/Website-streaming-anime/README.md

 4. Extend the community page to hit a real-time backend for comments and likes.
 5. Update the Google Analytics ID in `index.html` (replace `G-XXXXXXX`) or hook up your privacy-friendly analytics of choice.
 6. Serve the built assets via a CDN or Nginx with `Cache-Control: public, s-maxage=604800, stale-while-revalidate=30` for HTML and API responses.

+For a deeper checklist covering what still needs to be hardened before production (streaming embeds, auth, payments, ops), review [`docs/production-readiness.md`](docs/production-readiness.md).

 ## Performance Snapshot
 - `npm run build` outputs a production bundle under 2 MB (about 412 kB main chunk plus 32 kB CSS) with tree-shaken component splits.